Igodlab/plutus/plutus-pioneer-graph-documentation/week06/pp00-l06-Core-1a.md

 #### id [[pp00-l06-Core-1a]]
 ---

+This oracle will be used to quote swap prices.
+As usual it contains an NFT as unique identifier.
+To mint its NFT we need a token-name and currency-symbol

-Create custom data-type `Oracle` & make it liftable.
-Also create custom `OracleRedeemer` to be able to tell a Tx whether to consume or update its **Datum**
+Here we create a custom data-type `Oracle` & make it liftable.
+Also create  `OracleRedeemer` to be able to tell a Tx whether to consume or update its **Datum**

+*Note.- here `oAsset :: !AssetClass` refers to the swap-token and not to the NFT*

 ```haskell
 data Oracle = Oracle